-- 1. Brightest mode: Maximizes the brightness of the projected image.
+- Brightest mode: Maximizes the brightness of the projected image.
 This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - 2.
-Presentation mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - 3.
-Standard mode: Is designed for normal circumstances under daylight environment. - 4.
-Photo mode: Is designed for photo viewing. - 5.
-Movie mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment.
+Dynamic mode: Is designed for presentations under daylight environment to match PC and notebook coloring.
+In addition, the projector will optimize the image quality using the dynamic PC function in accordance with the projected contents. - Standard mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - 4.
+ViewMatch sRGB mode: Switches between high brightness performance and accurate color performance. - Movie mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - 6.
+DICOM SIM mode: Recommended for DICOM format files in simulation mode.